annececiledunand/arcascience-technical-test/README.md

 ## Repository structure

+- [submission_results/](./submission_results) : folder with 2 runs, one with parallel runs (async), one without, with all devices and indicators, from year 2020 to 2025, on both pub_med and pmc dbs, with ids and log file.
 - [pyproject.toml](./pyproject.toml) : defines the entire project configuration
 - [main.py](./main.py) : the CLI entrypoint, runs the entire project
 - [src/](./src)